 As promised in section 4.6.2, this appendix features plots of the polarization performance for all 13 target material samples used during SANE.
-The polarizations are given over charge accumulated, in which 20×10^{15} e-/cm2 translates to around a week of use in the beam.
+The polarizations are given over charge accumulated, in which $20 \times 10^{15}$ e-/cm translates to around a week of use in the beam.
 Red circles give positive polarization points, in which the polarization is aligned the target magnetic field, while blue diamonds give negative polarizations.
 Vertical gold bars represent an anneal.